Breath Training for Surfers with B.E.T.

 This method ensures you’re expelling as much excess C02 as possible.
 And inhaling in such a way to maximise lung capacity without over inhaling.

 Over-inhalation can actually cause unnecessary stress to the system due to activation of various muscles that can quickly influence the nervous system to an “alarm” state.
 And an alarmed state increases heart rate, thus increasing oxygen use… not a good thing!
+Therefore, it is important to practice proper breathing techniques to avoid unnecessary stress and maintain a calm state of mind and body.

 This method alone was worth the cost of the course.
 Gotta go to learn it!